markwolfeman/ist653/assignments/renamerphotoscape.md

 <h1>Install the Renamer and PhotoScape</h1>

 - Make sure your folder of images has been backed up or are not important!
-Following the two videos above (Renamer and Batch edit with PhotoScape), and complete a similar task on your own.
+Following the two videos in Unit 4 (Renamer and Batch edit with PhotoScape), and complete a similar task on your own.
 - Once installed, post a comment to the Unit 4 exercise discussion forum.
 Just a “great success” is fine or if you want to write more or ask questions, please do.
 - Of course, if you have issues, please post them as well.